Transpersonal Psychology Counselling - 2 years Curriculum & Syllabus

 - Deepening Elemental Archetypal Theory & Healing Process

-- Deepening Jungian Personality Typology as related to the Elements: Ether, Air, Fire, Water, Earth
+- Deepening Jungian Personality Typology in relation to the Elements: Ether, Air, Fire, Water, Earth

-- Working with Energy Therapeutically: Client, Counsellor, Self
+- Working with Energy Therapeutically: Client, Counsellor, and Self

 - Carl Rogers – 3 Principles of Humanistic Counselling

-- Influences, Strengths & Differences of Transpersonal & Jungian Counselling
+- Influences, Strengths, and Differences of Transpersonal & Jungian Counselling

-- Ethics/ Holding Space/ Safety/ Protocols in TP Counselling
+- Ethics, Holding Space, Safety, and Protocols in TP Counselling

-- Deepening TP Counselling Interventions & Techniques: Archetypal Parts Integration (API), Integrated Healing Therapy (IHT), and Core Belief Reprogramming (CBR), Emotional Freedom Technique (EFT), Family Constellation Tracing (FCT).
+- Deepening TP Counselling Interventions and Techniques: Archetypal Parts Integration (API), Integrated Healing Therapy (IHT), and Core Belief Reprogramming (CBR), Emotional Freedom Technique (EFT), Family Constellation Tracing (FCT).

 - Parts Work: Discovery, Relating, and Integrating